Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 What worked for me?

 The writing in this instalment about this town I always spell wrong and try to recheck in each review, probably fail, is good.
 I see the Borealis writer more here.
 The prose has started hitting some more lyrical notes.
 The scenery.
 The town around them.
 Increasingly, their individual ruminations.
 Their ability to be detective partners is on point now and they feel and read more comfortable as a team.
-They’re moving toward being partner-partners as well, but things – hello, Nico, Hazard’s co-dependency, the past – conspire and get in the way.
+They’re moving toward being partner-partners as well, but things – Nico, Hazard’s co-dependency, the past – conspire and get in the way.
 Cora, Somers’ wife, is never especially in the way.
-She ethereally floats in and out.
-She dodges Somers because she’s already started to live her life again… because she knows.
+She ethereally floats in and out though.
+She dodges Somers because she’s already started to live her life again.
+Because she knows.
 She knows that John-Henry’s heart belongs to someone else.
 Clearly it became apparent to her, and others, after Emery Hazard came back into town.
 She’s no fool.
-He is the father of their child, Evie, and she’s now making the effort to share the responsibility.
+J-H is the father of their child, Evie, and she’s now making the effort to share the responsibility with him.
 I mean, the original infidelity aside, it has to be hard for Cora because J-H has a drinking problem.
-He is also in love with the original “town gay” and not everyone likes gay people in Wahredua, which shouldn’t but will probably have blowback on Cora and Evie.
+He’s also in love with the original “town gay” and not everyone likes gay people in Wahredua, which shouldn’t but will probably have blowback on Cora and Evie.
 It already has on Somers.
 I like Cora.
-Her sister, however, a big nope.
-Not sure what will happen there because while Naomi is poisonous, she is also thin and beautiful.
+Her sister, a big fucking nope.
+Not sure what will happen there because while Naomi is poisonous, she is also thin and beautiful and that’s admired in these books.

 I was mentally enmeshed with the murder/mystery.
+It was interesting.
 Plenty to work on.
 Plenty of activity.
 Plenty of investigation.
 Definitely enough to keep me happy.
 Murder/mystery, procedurals, suspense were what I used to read a lot of prior to reading romance.

 “He lied about just getting to Wahredua today.”